-Erosion due to multiple sources (lack of conservation practices, gullies, construction tree clearing, etc), including active head cutting of stream channels, has increased and is likely the major source of sediment entering the Cache River system (Bingner et al., 2010).
+Erosion due to multiple sources (lack of conservation practices, gullies, construction, tree clearing, etc), including active head cutting of stream channels, has increased and is likely the major source of sediment entering the Cache River system (Bingner et al., 2010).
+The majority of these sediment sources are on the western flank of Crowley's Ridge.
 The Big Creek watershed in the northeastern portion (Clay County) of the basin has been recognized as a potential high contributor to the sediment loading in the Cache River (Carmen 2008).
 Site visits in 2014 and inspection of aerial photography (Google Earth, Google Maps, Bing Maps) further illustrate and confirm that land clearing activities and gulley erosion are the source of a large amount of sediment that moves into the Cache River.

 Gullies are the major source of sediment coming off the western slopes and the western base of Crowley's Ridge.
 Bingner (Bingner et al, 2010) estimates through the use of the Agricultural Non-Point Source Pollution Model that nearly 60% of the annual sediment loading in the Cache River comes from only 10% of the area of the basin (Figure 16).
+These areas lie on the western side of Crowley's Ridge.
 Figures 17a through 17e illustrate the erosion problems.
 Several references (Heitmeyer, 2010; Bingner et al., 2010) have noted these types of areas as being likely sources of the sand that migrates into the Cache River from the eastern side of the river.